Understanding Our Class Levels

 Level 4 — Advanced

-A mastery of movement and musical connection while serving as a steward of the dance’s cultural legacy and community.
+A mastery of movement and musical connection while serving as a steward of the dance’s heritage, local community and beyond.

-Complete command across all contexts — social, performance, competition, and starting to enter environments of peer-teaching/working with others to improve your dancing.
+Complete command across all contexts — social, performance, competition, learning in fast-paced or challenging environments, and you have already started to enter peer-teaching/working with others to improve your dancing.
 Self-awareness is instinctive.
-You generate original concepts rooted in the vernacular, African diasporic foundations of the dance, communicate them clearly, and integrate feedback instantaneously.
+You generate original concepts, communicate them clearly, and integrate feedback instantaneously.
 Under pressure, you are consistent and composed.
-You are a steward of this dance’s heritage.
+You have become a versatile dancer at this point.
+You are studying as a steward of this dance’s heritage and trying to widen your understanding of how your movements are influenced by its heritage.

 Common Questions